dans-dev/typescript-type-generator/README.md

 Another Typescript Generator
 ====================

-Another Typescript Generator is a Gradle plugin that generates Typescript interfaces from Kotlin/Java classes.
+Another Typescript Generator is a Gradle plugin that generates Typescript types from Kotlin/Java classes.
 Each class generates a new file to prevent collision.

 # Important notes